justb4/alpumapa.xyz/docs/src/index.md

 OSM can empower communities since they are able to map their surroundings instead of relying on commercial map providers.
 Also in cases of disasters like recently [DANA in Valencia](https://wiki.openstreetmap.org/wiki/ES:Espa%C3%B1a/Humanitario/DANA_2024), it is important to have accurate maps and/or be able to [jointly quickly map the region](https://tasks.hotosm.org/projects/17948).
+OSM also fits in the current [Public Stack movement for 'Big Tech' alternatives](https://publicstack.net/alternatives/).

 ![front](assets/images/dana-hotosm.jpg)